mavryk-network/mavryk-domains-client/README.md

 # Tezos Domains Client

 Library for resolving and managing tezos domains.
-Can be used with [taquito](https://tezostaquito.io/) or [conseiljs](https://cryptonomic.github.io/ConseilJS/#/).
+Can be used with [Taquito](https://tezostaquito.io/) or [ConseilJS](https://cryptonomic.github.io/ConseilJS/#/).

 _WARNING: This project is in beta.
 We welcome users and feedback, please be aware that this project is a work in progress._

-## Getting started with taquito
+## Using the library with Taquito

 ### 1) Install `@tezos-domains/taquito-client` package